jprjr/multistreamer/README.md

 `(network-name)-(account-name)`.

-Whenever a new comment/chat/etc comes in, the bot will relay it to the room, with the format `(Commenter/Chatter Name) (Message).`
+Whenever a new comment/chat/etc comes in, the bot will relay it to the room, with the format `(username)-(network-name) (message)`

+I can post messages/comments to my streams by addressing the bots.

 When the stream ends, the bots will leave the room.

-Attached is a screenshot of HexChat.
+Attached is a screenshot of Adium.
 I'm the user `john`, and my stream is named `Awesome`, so I'm in the room `#john-awesome`

-There's another user connected, `test` - we can chat back and forth like we would on another IRC room.

-In the screenshot, I'm streaming to Twitch and to Facebook, and I'm leaving some comments on the live video on Facebook.

-Not all networks implement this functionality yet - please see the Wiki for details.

-Additionally, I'm planning on enabling posting chats/comments from the IRC room.
-My idea right now: if a user addresses a bot, their message gets relayed to the streaming service. ie, in the below screenshot, I could write:

-* `facebook-john-regan: Hey this is coming from IRC` or
-* `@facebook-john-regan Hey this is coming from IRC` or
-* `facebook-john-regan Hey this is coming from IRC`

-and the message would be posted to the video/chatroom/whatever.

-I'm also thinking of making the `root` user capable of posting messages to all services at the same time, so addressing it will cross-post a message.

 ![screenshot](misc/irc-screenshot.png)